Boundary Value Problems for Dirac Operators on Graphs: Boundary conditions

 \subsection{The directed adjacency matrix}

 As we have seen, the spectrum of the Dirac operator is closely tied to the boundary condition it is subjected to.
 Boundary conditions involve choices which are a priori not canonical.
-In order to obtain a theory that ties the spectrum of the Dirac operator to properties of the underlying graph, we need to come up with a canonical boundary condition.
-By Proposition \ref{prop: s.a. implies eulerian}, this boundary condition will not be self adjoint.
-However, canonical matrices on graphs are given by directed adjacency matrices:
+In order to obtain a theory that ties the spectrum of the Dirac operator to properties of the underlying graph, we need to come up with an intrinsic boundary condition.
+By Proposition \ref{prop: s.a. implies eulerian}, this boundary condition will in general not be self adjoint.
+However, canonical boundary conditions on graphs are given by directed adjacency matrices: